-Short bursts of intense exercise before meals control blood sugar better than 1 continuous 30 minute sessionMay 8th, 2014 in Diabetes /
+Short bursts of intense exercise before meals control blood sugar better than 1 continuous 30 minute sessionMay 8, 2014 in Medicine & Health / Diabetes

 New research published in Diabetologia (the journal of the European Association for the Study of Diabetes) indicates that brief bursts of intense exercise before meals (termed exercise 'snacking' by the study authors) helps control blood sugar in people with insulin resistance more effectively than one daily 30-minute session of moderate exercise.
 The research was conducted by exercise science and medicine researchers, including Monique Francois and Associate Professor James Cotter from the University of Otago, Dunedin, New Zealand.